enkidevs/curriculum/lua/roblox-studio/understanding-studio/explorer-interface-ii.md

 Respectively *private* and *public*[3] storages for your objects.

 > Why do you think there’s a separate storage for objects?
-Why is the ScriptService private to begin with?
+Why is the ScriptService and ServerStorage private to begin with?

 ---